 I am more than happy to respond to questions you may have, so in case you would like me to write about a specific issue, answer a specific question (and retain your anonymity) drop me an e-mail at my personal e-mail address: firstname.lastname@example.org

 Maria has over 20 years of practical experience with a background in human resources, psychology and leadership and works with individuals, couples and teams privately as well as in organisations.
 She comes from a land known for its Great Classics like Socrates as well as the … Durrells (AKA Greece), while she grew up in Nigeria – where she spent the first 13 years of her life – and went to a British Kindergarten, a Greek primary school and German Secondary school.
 She has lived and worked in Greece, Germany, France and has traveled extensively around the world.
 She now lives in a small town outside Chester with her partner and their two “four-legged hairy” children (doggies).
 She has conducted ground-breaking research in trust (Library of Congress, USA) and she is also the co-author of ‘Under Pressure – understanding and managing pressure and stress at the workplace’, published by Marshall Cavendish International (UK).
 The book has been released in English, Portuguese and Chinese.
-At the moment she is working on her second book.
 For more information visit www.leadershippsychologyinstitute.com